Skip to main content

 • “The game features a well-written storyline that keeps players engaged from start to finish.”

-• “The story is a great backdrop for a sci-fi sandbox game, and sets up the great motives for why you’re doing what you’re doing, making it good.”
+• “The story is a great backdrop for a sci-fi sandbox game, and sets up the great motives for why you’re doing what you’re doing, which makes it good.”

 • “I expected the campaign to have somewhat of a story; I was definitely wrong.”